 This Q&A reflects Erin's time as User Acquisition and Ad Monetization Manager at WB Games.
-Currently, Erin is Senior Manager, User Growth at bilibili.
+Currently, Erin is Senior Manager of User Growth at bilibili.

 Erin serves as Manager of User Acquisition and Ad Monetization at WB Games.
 As an unabashed perfectionist with a healthy penchant for taking risks, she specializes in global media buys and works on the top-grossing mobile title, Game of Thrones: Conquest.